-Fiscal 2024 first-quarter acquisition, integration, restructuring and other costs amounted to \$2.6 million, stable compared to the same period of the prior year.
+Fiscal 2024 first-quarter acquisition, integration, restructuring and other costs amounted to \$3.3 million, an increase of 22.0% compared to the same period of the prior year.
 For both periods, acquisition, integration, restructuring and other costs mostly related to costs associated with the configuration and customization related to cloud computing and other arrangements.